wg34projects/XMC4500-3Daccel-TASK/README.md

 - servos

-Simple analog servos from Conrad used for the hardware
+Simple analog servos from Conrad used for the hardware.

 | servos |
 |--------|